d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 [201] The operation completed successfully.
 </pre>

-> To view the current update task queue runt the command with no arguments.
+> To view the current update task queue, run the command with no arguments.

 <pre>
 iLOrest > <span style="color: #01a982; ">taskqueue</span>